 Scotopic and Photopic Vision

-Scotopic vision uses only rods to see, meaning that objects are visible, but appear in black and white, whereas photopic vision uses cones and provides colour.
-Mesopic vision is the combination of the two, and is used for most scenarios.
+Scotopic vision uses only rods to see, meaning that objects are visible, but appear in black and white, whereas photopic vision uses cones and provides color.
+Mesopic vision is the combination of the two and is used for most scenarios.

 Human eye luminance level range and types of vision: cd/m2

 Photopic vision typically dominates under normal lighting conditions, for instance during daytime.
 It is based on three types of cones which are sensitive to short, middle, and long wavelength ranges, which generally appear blue, green and red, respectively to the human eye.

 Cones are limited in terms of light sensitivity.
 Vision above 3 cd/m2 is based on photopic vision which allows for good color discrimination.
 In 1924, the Commission Internationale de l’Eclairage [CIE ] defined a general photopic spectral sensitivity function of the average human eye on the basis of several experiments.

 The photopic sensitivity is based on the midrange of the visual spectrum called the ȳ(λ) or Vλ and the basic principle of the response of light meters.
 The function graph illustrated above shows that the human eye is not equally sensitive to light over the whole visual spectrum: the peak sensitivity is concentrated around 555 nm.

 Rods are more sensitive to light than cones.
 However, rods are not sensitive to different colors as there is only one kind of rod.
 For this reason, human vision is unable to distinguish colors under low light conditions.
 However, rods are very effective under low light conditions below 0.001 cd/m2.